 Chocolate 'better than kissing'

+When it comes to tongues, melting chocolate is better than a passionate kiss, scientists have found.
 Couples in their 20s had their heart rates and brains monitored whilst they first melted chocolate in their mouths and then kissed.

 Chocolate caused a more intense and longer lasting "buzz" than kissing, and doubled volunteers' heart rates.